ayednaber/Learning_React.js/OrganizeComponents/README.md

 The important thing that we need to note to do this, is that if we take a function to a separate js file, we need to:
 1. `import React from "react"` again.
 2. `export default function <Component Name>` when defining it.

+Notice how much smaller our index.js file got between this directory and the CustomComponents directory.
+This is the benefit of using React.